-Edema is a condition characterized by swelling and puffiness in tissues due to excessive fluid accumulation in the body.
-Typically observed in areas such as the legs, ankles, hands, and face, edema can sometimes occur in different parts of the body as well.
-Factors causing edema include heart failure, kidney diseases, liver issues, hormonal imbalances, and lymphatic system disorders.
-Edema detected in its early stages can be managed effectively with appropriate strategies.
+Edema is a condition caused by the accumulation of excess fluid in the body, resulting in swelling and puffiness in the tissues.
+Generally seen in areas such as legs, ankles, hands, and face, edema can sometimes occur in different parts of the body as well.
+Factors causing edema include heart failure, kidney diseases, liver problems, hormonal imbalances, and lymphatic system disorders.
+Edema detected early can be controlled with proper management approaches.

-Edema occurs due to increased fluid passage from vessels into tissue spaces or inadequate reabsorption of this fluid.
-Often, increased capillary permeability, elevated intravascular pressure, or impaired lymphatic drainage facilitate this condition.
+Edema occurs due to the increased passage of fluid from blood vessels into tissue spaces or insufficient reabsorption of this fluid.
+Often, increased capillary permeability, elevated vascular pressure, or impaired lymphatic drainage predisposes one to this condition.

 Edema can become noticeable in areas like the legs, ankles, hands, face, and abdomen.
-A feeling of tension in the skin, bloating, weight gain, and indentations upon touch might also be experienced.
+A feeling of tightness in the skin, swelling, weight gain, and pitting when pressed may also occur.
 These processes develop based on the individual's current health status, lifestyle habits, and environmental factors.

-Edema in the body generally presents with symptoms such as a sense of heaviness, skin tightness, swelling, and firmness.
-It is crucial to consult a doctor if edema, especially in areas like the hands, ankles, legs, and face, is observed.
-Medical help should be sought if there are complaints such as sudden weight gain, ineffectiveness of diuretic medications, and shortness of breath.
+Edema in the body generally manifests with symptoms such as a feeling of heaviness, tightness in the skin, swelling, and tension.
+If edema is seen particularly in the hands, ankles, legs, and face, it is important to consult a doctor.
+If there are complaints like sudden weight gain, ineffectiveness of diuretic medications, and shortness of breath, medical help should be sought.

 Clinically, edema may present with the following findings: